 The following questions and answers can act as a resource.
 They can guide you when speaking with your doctor about whether drugs like Prilosec, Nexium and Prevacid are right for you.

-Patients should not use the answers provided to substitute appropriate health care.
+Patients should not use the answers provided to substitute appropriate health care professional advice.

 Proton pump inhibitors, or PPIs, are a class of prescription and over-the-counter medicines.
 People use them to stop heartburn and other symptoms of acid reflux.

 PPIs reduce stomach acid by blocking an enzyme in the stomach wall.

 Popular brands include Prilosec, Nexium and Prevacid.
 Most people call these heartburn medicines.

 The U.S. Food and Drug Administration approved PPIs to treat certain gastrointestinal disorders.

 People often misuse PPIs to treat simple heartburn.